snabbdom/snabbdom/README.md

 node in any way.
 I.e., before it has created a DOM node based on the vnode.

-If the hook handler sets the `vnode` property on the vnode, then Snabbdom will use the vnode at `vnode` instead of the actual vnode.

 #### The `insert` hook

 This hook is invoked once the DOM element for a vnode has been